cdapio/cdap/docs/loom-docs/source/faq/provisioner.rst

 Can I run different types of provisioners at the same time?
 -----------------------------------------------------------
 Currently, the system doesn't support registration because of which we cannot have different types of provisoners.
-All Provisioners are currently expected to be all of same types.
+All Provisioners are currently expected to be of the same type.

 Can I customize provisioners?
 -----------------------------